Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Methods

 \subsubsection{Encoder with vocabulary expansion}

 Finally, we tested the early fusion of the KB-based and encoder-based approaches, which can be considered complementary.
 The list of tools described in section~\ref{sec_dico_approach} were used to expand the vocabulary of the language model of the encoder for both CPL-Article and CPL-Code.
 The embeddings of newly introduced words were initialized as the average of the embeddings of their constituent existing words, like in \cite{gee-etal-2022-fast}.
-These new embeddings were then adapted to the target context during the fine-tuning of the encoder.
+These new embeddings were then adapted to the target context during encoder fine-tuning.